 - Official school transcripts, evaluated by Educational Perspectives, WES, or ECE, if your schools were outside the United States

 - Copy of your passport and any current visa

 - Completed International Student Financial Resources Form (must download, print, and submit)

-- Bank statement showing at least $38,300 (for Fall 2014) in available funds, including scholarships or other support
+- Bank statement showing at least $38,300 (for Fall 2014) in available funds for one academic year of studies (two semesters), including scholarships or other support

 - ACT or SAT scores are required for most international students; North Park's ACT code is 1098 and our SAT code is 1556.
 Contact firstname.lastname@example.org to see if you qualify to waive this requirement.

 Submit your required documents by uploading them to your online application or by emailing them to email@example.com.
 We strongly recommend submitting PDF versions of these documents.

 - If you're accepted for admission, you will receive letter of acceptance and I-20 form from North Park University.

 - You must apply and pay the I-901 SEVIS fee online.
 Instructions will be included in your admission packet.

 - You'll need to schedule visa interview at your local American Embassy, allowing at least one week between payment of the I-901 SEVIS fee and your interview.